 Here’s how I managed to get the shot:

 The Great Blue Herons in this area are quite used to people fishing and therefore tend to be less skittish around humans.
 Additionally, the slough where this bird was located is abundant in shad, which makes it an ideal feeding spot for these birds.

 To capture the photo, I parked my pickup truck and opened the door slightly to create a stable platform using a bean bag draped over the open window.
 Initially, I started shooting with the door closed to ensure I wasn’t disturbing the bird.
 However, when I realized the heron was not bothered by my presence, I opened the door to get a closer shot, gaining an extra foot of distance.

-I was using a Canon EOS 7D Mark II with a EF500mm f/4L IS USM lens.
+For this shot, I used a Canon EOS 7D Mark II with an EF500mm f/4L IS USM lens.